 This teaching time is offered for Grades 1-4 during the worship hour for those who do not wish to keep their little ones in the sanctuary throughout the sermon.

-Our teens are led by our Youth Ministry Team and includes Sunday School teaching, Youth Group teaching and fellowships, in addition to service opportunities and outings.
-The Youth Group is seen as a particularly strategic age.
+Our teens are led by our Student Ministries Leader Josh Nestor and his Youth Ministry Team.
+This vibrant ministry includes Sunday School teaching, Youth Group teaching and fellowships, in addition to service opportunities and outings.
+Those in the student ministry are seen as being at a particularly strategic age for gospel conversations and meaningful discipleship.
 For this reason, it is not uncommon to see one of the pastors or other leaders in the teaching rotation and at youth events.

 Family Discipleship Nights

 On the 1st Sunday Night during the months of September – May (however, due to Labor Day, we meet the 2nd Sunday in September) we have Family Discipleship Nights.
 The goal is three-fold: (1) come alongside parents in the great call to disciple their children, (2) provide an opportunity for families to spend some ministry time together, and (3) provide fellowship among families.